A1Sushi/odin-recipes/README.md

 Skills Demonstrated
 - Elements & Tags?
+    -
+    -
 - HTML Boilerplate?
+    -
 - Working with Texts?
+    - Using <p> tags to separate groups of text(s)
+    -
+    -
+    -
+    -
+    - Using HTML comments to let others know intentions for certain lines of code
 - Lists?
+    -
+    -
 - Links & Images?
+    -
+    -
+    -
+    -
 - Commit Messages on Github?
+    -
+    -
+    -

 Possible Improvements
 -